CarolinaKra/Carolina_Portfolio/README.md

 * Developed a Decision Support System (DSS) that can determine whether a person needs resuscitation using user inputs into an app and live data from wearable devices.
 * Set Objective, Task and Constraints
 * Created a Conceptual Design of the DSS
-* Implemented a DSS using Bayesian Network as a knowledge model in python
+* Implemented a DSS using a Bayesian Network as a knowledge model using pgmpy.
 * Queried the DSS to obtain the best decision in different scenarios

 ![BayesianNetwork](/docs/assets/graphsmall.png)